 THE SCHOOL ASSOCIATION

 The school was established in 1993 by the Cambridge Steiner School Project, a charitable company limited by guarantee, known as the School Association.
 Membership of the Association is open but any application must be countersigned by two existing members.
-Membership affirms subscription to the Articles of Association (available on the school website) and carries a liability of £1 should the Association be wound up.
+Membership affirms subscription to the Articles of Association (download below) and carries a liability of £1 should the Association be wound up.

 The trustees account to the School Association at its Annual General meeting (AGM) where they submit a report on the activities of the previous year and circulate the year’s audited accounts.
 Any trustees appointed during the year need to have their appointment confirmed at the AGM, and any trustee who seeks re-appointment at the end of their three-year term may be replaced by an alternative elected at the AGM.
 The School Association, at its AGM, or an Extraordinary General Meeting (called by two members) may (subject to the limitations of Company and Charity law) pass a resolution instructing the trustees on the conduct of future business.
 Through a special resolution (passed by 75% of the entire membership) the School Association may amend the Articles of Association of the School.